semaphoreci/semaphore/docs/docs/using-semaphore/pipelines.md

 ## Connecting pipelines

-Multiple pipelines can be chained using [promotions](./promotions) to create branching workflows and implement continuous delivery.
+[Promotions](./promotions) connect pipelines to implement continuous delivery and deployment, or any other kind of automation.
+Multiple pipelines can be chained to create branching workflows to automate almost any task.

 The workflow always starts with the default pipeline (located at `.semaphore/semaphore.yml`) and flows from left to right following promotions.

 ![A workflow with 3 pipelines](./img/workflows.jpg)

+For more information, see the [Promotions documentation](./promotions).

 ## Pipeline settings {#settings}